Sofia from A to Z: Welcome, dear EU officials

 P: Public Transport

-Public transport is cheap: 1.60 Leva, the equivalent of 82 Euro Cents.
+Public transport is cheap: 1.60 leva, the equivalent of 82 euro cents.
 But every time you board another bus, tram or Metro, you need a new ticket.

 Q: Questions